DoctorManhattan123/books/git/github_actions/README.md

 ## When can this be used?

-Weuse this in our monorepo for running only against those packages which were changed on the current branch.
+We use this in our monorepo for running only against those packages which were changed on the current branch.
 To achieve this, we have different workflows in the `workflow` directory which run against a specific package only if there was change in the package.
 This is an example of the beginning of such package.

 ```yml